percona/k8spsmdb-docs/docs/users.md

   password: mypassword
 ```

-The Operator tracks password changes in the Secrtet object, and updates the user password in the database, when needed.
+The Operator tracks password changes in the Secret object, and updates the user password in the database, when needed.

 Note the following limitations of the current declarative user management implementation: